hashgraph/hedera-json-rpc-relay/docs/design/debug-api.md

 ## Tests
 The following test cases should be covered but additional tests would be welcome.

-1. Overall functionality of the methods.
+1. Test `debug_traceTransaction` with `callTracer` and `onlyTopCall` set to true.
-2. Test different scenarios with all possible parameter combinations.
+2. Test `debug_traceTransaction` with `callTracer` and `onlyTopCall` set to false.
+3. Test `debug_traceTransaction` with `opcodeLogger` and all the tracerConfig values set to false.
+4. Test `debug_traceTransaction` with `opcodeLogger` and all the tracerConfig values set to true.
+5. Test `debug_traceTransaction` with `opcodeLogger` and all different combinations of tracerConfig values.
+6. Test `debug_traceTransaction` with hashes for the different types of transactions e.g Legacy, 1559, 2930.
-3. Case where transaction is not found for `debug_traceTransaction`.
+7. Case where transaction is not found for `debug_traceTransaction`.
-4. Case where block hash is not found for `debug_getModifiedAccountsByHash`.
-5. Case where block number is not found for `debug_getModifiedAccountsByNumber`.

 ## Deployment